UVLabs/wcdpue-lite/wp-content/plugins/tld-wc-dl-product-update-emails/readme.txt

 == Description ==

 A simple plugin used to send emails to customers who bought a downloadable product, letting them know that there's been an update to their download.
-Never let customers guess if an edition of the ebook they bought has been updated.
+Never let customers guess if an edition of the e-book they bought has been updated.
 No more need to manually email customers about downloadable product updates or creating a new product.

 == Installation ==